containerd/containerd/README.md

 ## Project details

-**containerd** is the primary open source project within the broader containerd GitHub repository.
+**containerd** is the primary open source project within the broader containerd GitHub organization.
 However, all projects within the repo have common maintainership, governance, and contributing guidelines which are stored in a `project` repository commonly for all containerd projects.